 And add a matching baby headband to the baby hat above, a perfect baby shower gift!
 I even made the tutorial in matching prins, have you noticed?

 Make a bandana bib for babies or for toddlers, using this free dribble bib pattern in 2 sizes.
-The pattern was updated in June 2020.
+The pattern was updated.
 An easy sewing project for a bandana bib that can be used equally for a baby as well as later when the baby turns into a toddler.
-Actually, this must be the easiest bandana bib tutorial you’ve ever seen! even if you have the old version, download this one as it’s got an additional baby size added.
+Actually, this must be the easiest bandana bib tutorial you’ve ever seen! even if you already have the old version, download this one as it’s got an additional baby size added.
 Check it out here:

 Learn how to make a baby scarf that will stay put.
 It’s a beginner sewing project and easy tutorial for a diy fleece scarf that is breathable, lightweight, soft to the skin, and comfortable to wear.
 With a little something added that will prevent it from falling off.
 Check out the tutorial.